 Other facilities of the former base were taken over by the Amarillo branch of Texas State Technical Institute in September 1970 and later became the east campus of Amarillo College.
 Housing units were sold to individuals, many of which remain in use today.

 In 1976, the airport changed its name to Amarillo International Airport upon the opening of a U.S. Customs facility.
 In 2003, it was renamed again after fallen NASA astronaut and Amarillo native Richard Douglas Husband who died in the Space Shuttle Columbia disaster in February 2003.

 The long runway, built for the Air Force base, bisected the original Route 66, which was rerouted into Amarillo.
-This old alignment is one of the few in Texas which cannot be traveled today, as Mother Road enthusiasts are required to detour around the airport by traveling north to Highway 60 to join Amarillo Boulevard or returning to I-40.
+This old alignment is one of the few in Texas that cannot be traveled today.
+Mother Road enthusiasts must detour around the airport by traveling north to Highway 60 to join Amarillo Boulevard or return to I-40.

 Old Route 66 ends at a high fence with restriction warnings.
-The best choice for continuing the journey; is traveling north to Highway 60, where a couple of old service areas can be seen before the highway merges with Amarillo Boulevard, that continues to sport numerous old travel stops along its east end.
+The best choice for continuing the journey; is traveling north to Highway 60, where a couple of old service areas can be seen before the highway merges with Amarillo Boulevard, which continues to sport numerous old travel stops along its east end.

-The original English Field terminal building was converted to an Air Museum in 1997, but after a decade, it closed in 2007 and its exhibits were sold.
+The original English Field terminal building was converted to an Air Museum in 1997, but after a decade, it closed in 2007, and its exhibits were sold.
 Today, a tour through the old Air Force base displays several old buildings in various states of deterioration.
 However, many are still used by Amarillo College, though they’ve seen better days.
 The old base church is the best-kept building and still serves parishioners today.